dokku-alt/dokku-alt/README.md

     $ echo "hello world" | pluginhook text
     DLROW OLLEH

-Only plugins that implement a hook are used as filters, so there's no need to implement pass-through hooks if a plugin doesn't care about a hook.
+Only plugins that implement a hook are used as filters for that hook, so there's no need to implement pass-through hooks if a plugin doesn't care about a hook.

 If ordering is important, you can always rename your plugins to start with a number, which will define an order of